NATIONAL ENDANGERED SPECIES DAY | THIRD FRIDAY IN MAY

 Use #EndangeredSpeciesDay to post on social media.

-Our research found the National Endangered Species Day was enacted in 2006 by the United States Senate.
+President Richard Nixon signed the Federal Endangered Species Act into law on December 28, 1973.
+The National Endangered Species Day was enacted in 2006 by the U.S. Senate.

 - Javan Rhinoceros (an estimate of 67 left).